JackMullinkosson/news-edu/README.md

 Created with React.js, Redux, Bootstrap, Swiper.js, and localStorage.

-See the deployed version: [news-edu.vercel.app] (https://news-edu.vercel.app/)
+See the deployed version: https://news-edu.vercel.app/